 This is more of a personal thing for me, but Savage Rapture could have been a little spicier regarding the love scenes.
 The ending was a little disappointing.
 I would have liked to see Chivington and the other evil characters get a little more comeuppance.

 Mrs. Sommerfield’s love scenes are all about purple prose and euphemisms.
-Heat level: about a 2 or 3.

 Multiple killings, which are mostly done “offscreen.”
 Physical violence, threats of violence, but nothing really graphic.